North Korea readies longer range rocket; Japan, South Korea wary

 Government officials in South Korea have calculated the North is spending $19 million on this launch.

-"I believe North Korea is developing many technologies simultaneously - technologies on rocket that can deliver nuclear warheads, materials that can cope with high temperature when reentering the atmosphere and on the miniaturization of nuclear bombs," said the South Korean rocket expert.
+"I believe North Korea is developing many technologies simultaneously - technologies on rocket that can deliver nuclear warheads, materials that can cope with high temperature when re-entering the atmosphere and on the minituarisation of nuclear bombs," said the South Korean rocket expert.

 (Additional reporting by Ju-min Park; Editing by David Chance and Raju Gopalakrishnan)